Evaluated by Skiresort.info, the world's largest test portal for ski resorts.

 Ski day reproduced in internet (Lifts used, elevation meters and slope kilometers skied) - free of charge - Additional Offerings

-There is a separate climbing slope for ski tourers in the ski resort of Loser.
+There is a dedicated ascent slope for ski tourers in the Loser ski area.